Little appetite for Manchin permitting bill in congressional lame-duck session - NewsBreak

 Republicans, in theory, should favor a proposal to streamline federal permits.
 Some Republicans have railed for years at the red tape that slows down and increases the cost of infrastructure building.

-A more conclusive victory for Republicans in the midterms may have brought Democrats and environmental groups back to the negotiating table this year, to try and hash out a deal — especially on clean-energy transmission — before the less environmentally conscious GOP takes over in January, Hartl said.
+A more conclusive victory for Republicans in the midterms may have brought Democrats and environmental groups back to the negotiating table this year to try to hash out a deal — especially on clean energy transmission — before the less environmentally conscious GOP takes over in January, Hartl said.

-But with a slim, single-digit majority in the House, Republican Leader and the presumptive next House Speaker Kevin McCarthy may be unable to corral votes on a permitting bill and progressives appear more willing to take their chances.
+But with a slim, single-digit majority in the House, Republican Leader and presumptive next House Speaker Kevin McCarthy may be unable to corral votes on a permitting bill, and progressives appear more willing to take their chances.

 “The odds of Republican dysfunction and inability to function are extremely high in the next Congress,” Hartl said.